tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 	     }  // namespace mynamespace

     - Do not declare anything in namespace ``std``, including forward declarations of standard library classes.
-Declaring entities in namespace ``std`` is undefined behavior, i.e., not portable.
+Declaring entities in namespace ``std`` is undefined behaviour, i.e., not portable.
 To declare entities from the standard library, include the appropriate header file.

     - You may not use a *using-directive* to make all names from a namespace available (namespace clobbering).